REMINDER: Benefits Open Enrollment ends November 30th

 About the Trainer: As a Workplace Services Consultant, Jul provides EAP companies with coaching, consultation, training and crisis response services.
 In her role as a trainer, Jul has presented on a number of wellness topics including: stress management, resiliency, conflict and communication, personality differences and team building.
 Jul also has specialized training in mediation, motivational interviewing and the Myers Briggs Type Indicator.
 Her previous experience includes working as a therapist in private practice with a specialty in solution-focused brief therapy.
 Jul earned a Master of Science degree in Educational Psychology, specializing in Counseling from Northern Illinois University.

-Please register on the HR website.
+Register on the HR website.

 - Jim Howard, Director of Major and Planned Giving, Development and Alumni Relations, November 1